artifacthub/hub/docs/repositories.md

 In the previous case, even the `package1` directory could be omitted.
 The reason is that both packages names and versions are read from the `artifacthub-pkg.yml` metadata file, so directories names are not used at all.

 Each package version **needs** an `artifacthub-pkg.yml` metadata file.
-Please see the file [spec](https://github.com/artifacthub/hub/blob/master/docs/metadata/artifacthub-pkg.yml) for more details.
+Please see the file [spec](https://github.com/artifacthub/hub/blob/master/docs/metadata/artifacthub-pkg.yml) and the [Keptn annotations documentation](https://github.com/artifacthub/hub/blob/master/docs/keptn_annotations.md) for more details.
 The [artifacthub-repo.yml](https://github.com/artifacthub/hub/blob/master/docs/metadata/artifacthub-repo.yml) repository metadata file shown above can be used to setup features like [Verified Publisher](#verified-publisher) or [Ownership claim](#ownership-claim).
 This file must be located at `/path/to/packages`.

 Once you have added your repository, you are all set up.
 As you add new versions of your integrations packages or even new packages to your git repository, they'll be automatically indexed and listed in Artifact Hub.